Vegetable Pate with Walnut and Garlic (Pkhali)

 2 pounds fresh spinach (or beet greens)

-1 ½ cups packed fresh cilantro leaves and tender stems
+Generous ¾ cup roughly chopped fresh cilantro leaves and stems

 ¼ small onion, minced